kirby-deprecated-plugins/kirby-autologin/readme.md

 You can set which domains and IP numbers should be allowed.
 By default common localhost domains and IPs are set.

+If the whitelist is set to the string `all`, all domains and IPs are allowed.
+It may be very dangerous, because anyone who knows the auto login url will have full access to your panel.

 ## Config

-If you are on a development server and need to set the protected option to `false`, then you should probably also use [custom configuration files](https://getkirby.com/docs/developer-guide/configuration/options#multi-environment-setup), like `config.beta.example.com.php` for `https://beta.example.com`.
+If you are on a development server, you should, after changing the whitelist, probably also use [multi environment configuration files](https://getkirby.com/docs/developer-guide/configuration/options#multi-environment-setup), like `config.beta.example.com.php` for `https://beta.example.com`.

 ## Changelog